-- 1. Dividends shall be paid to all shareholders within thirty (30) days from declaration. - 2.
+- 1. Subject to the discretion of the Board of Directors, all shareholders have the right to receive dividends. - 2.
+The Company, while ensuring financial flexibility, shall endeavor to declare annual regular cash dividends exceeding 30% of the prior year's net income from continuing operations. - 3.
+Dividends shall be paid to all shareholders within thirty (30) days from declaration. - 4.
 The Company shall be compelled to declare dividends when its retained earnings shall be in excess of 100% of its paid-in capital stock, except: - a.
 When justified by definite corporate expansion projects or programs approved by the Board; - b.
 When the Company is prohibited from declaring dividends under any loan agreement with any financial institution or creditor, whether local or foreign, without its consent, and such consent has not been secured; - c.
 When it can be clearly shown that such retention is necessary under special circumstances obtaining in the Company, such as when there is a need for special reserve for probable contingencies.